Patrizia Nanz: Science Platform for Sustainability 2030

 Until 2021 Nanz was co-chair of the “Science Platform for Sustainability 2030", an interdisciplinary platform for research and dialogue to support the implementation of the German Sustainable Development Strategy 2021 within the context of the United Nations 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs).
 The platform supports policymaking for sustainable development by generating, collating, and strategically disseminating knowledge.
 It provides a scientific perspective on both the progress towards and obstacles to the implementation of the 2030 Agenda in, with, and through Germany.
-Working closely with stakeholders from civil society, business, and policymaking, the platform identifies relevant research deficits and fosters dialogue in order to facilitate a broad exchange of ideas among representatives from academia, policymaking, the private sector, and civil society.
-The platform, which operates independently, applies a transdisciplinary approach in its work and is a key part of the new architecture supporting the implementation of the German Sustainable Development Strategy 2021.

-Participation, collaborative government, and renewal of the state
+Views

 Along with Claus Leggewie and other social scientists, Nanz is a proponent of democratic innovation based on the participation of a randomly selected sample of citizens (e.g., citizen councils), who are invited to develop and identify possible solutions to future challenges.
 These bodies are of a consultative/advisory nature, and the adoption of their findings requires the approval of a democratically elected local council or parliament at the state or national level.
 Nanz also argues that, government needs to become more collaborative to ensure the responsible uptake of citizens’ ideas and suggestions and to prevent participatory frustration.
-In the book "No Representation Without Consultation: A Citizen's Guide to Participatory Democracy" (2019), Nanz and Leggewie propose the institutionalization of “future councils” as a means of overcoming the short-termism of politics and of anchoring political responsibility beyond legislative periods.
+Nanz and Leggewie propose the institutionalization of “future councils” as a means of overcoming the short-termism of politics and of anchoring political responsibility beyond legislative periods.
 Furthermore, they outline how the totality of consultative bodies (municipal, national, and Europe-wide) could form a fourth power and complement representative parliamentary democracy.

-This approach to public participation is similar to the planning cell method developed by Peter Dienel.